 A key feature of the stadium’s design was to keep the fans as close to the pitch as possible.
 Fans in the last row of each stand are only 150 feet away from the touchline.

-Geodis Park has held three international matches so far, including the US men's team against Ghana and the US women's team against Japan.
+Geodis Park has hosted three international matches so far, including the US men's team against Ghana and the US women's team against Japan.

-As well as hosting football matches, the stadium has held concerts, with the first taking place on June 7, 2023, as Shania Twain performed in front of 27,707 people.
+The ground has also hosted concerts, with the first taking place on June 7, 2023, as Shania Twain performed in front of 27,707 people.
 Guns N’ Roses and Pink have also performed at Geodis Park.

-Geodis Park will host several matches during the 2025 FIFA Club World Cup, especially group-stage matches.
+Geodis Park hosted several matches during the 2025 FIFA Club World Cup, especially group-stage matches.
+Unfortunately, there will be no 2026 World Cup matches at the venue.

 New stadiums under construction